Bessa Valley is located on 250 ha, of which 1 40 have been already planted.

-Currently the yield from the Valley is 650-700 tons of grapes.
+Currently the yield from the Valley is 550 – 650,000 bottles.
 About 720 000 bottles of wine will be made from those.
 The grapes are picked up manually by trained personnel and sorted twice during grape picking.
 The pickers collect only the best berries; the berries undergo a second sorting before being transported to the fermentation tanks.

 Alcohol fermentation and maceration take place for about 30 days.

 The malolactic fermentation takes place into the tanks, and partially into some new barrels.